SjoenH/digitalgarden/src/site/notes/Life/that delicious black berry juice that make me go brrrr!.md

 It's Good as long as it is good coffee.
 I prefer light-roasted beans, and I often use the aeropress or plain old filter brewing method to make my coffee.

-I buy my beans from Stavangerkaffebrenneri because they are affordable and have a great selection of light roasts.
+I buy my beans from [Stavanger Kaffebrenneri](https://www.stavangerkaffebrenneri.no/) because they are affordable and have a great selection of light roasts.

 >Tip: use the code "henterselv" to pay less and go pick it up yourself.